 3. Dining Table and Chairs

 Don’t listen to your mom on this one.
 Your dining chairs do not have to match your table.
-Often times, tables and chairs are sold as part of a collection.
+Oftentimes, tables and chairs are sold as part of a collection.
 However, it is more fun to pair a chunky wood table with wicker or upholstered chairs rather than a matching set.

-While color and style are great reasons to choose dining chairs remember that comfort is a huge factor as well.
-And just think if your dining chairs are comfy enough you can move them into your living area as accent chairs when they're not in use at the table.
+While color and style are great reasons to choose dining chairs, remember that comfort is a huge factor as well.
+And just think—if your dining chairs are comfy enough, you can move them into your living area as accent chairs when they're not in use at the table.

 4. Storage Pieces

-Pieces for storage such as buffets, bookcases, dressers, armoires and media cabinets, are indispensable furniture items for first-time homeowners.
+Pieces for storage such as buffets, bookcases, dressers, armoires, and media cabinets are indispensable furniture items for first-time homeowners.
 This is especially true if your home is older and lacks closet space.

-As with other key furniture pieces you should get the best quality you can afford.
-Storage furniture gets a lot of daily wear and tear so don’t be tempted to skimp by purchasing bargain pieces.
-You can also get more for your money if you buy dual-purpose furniture such as a bed frame with built-in storage, a bench with a lift up seat, a coffee table with a lower shelf or drawers or a media center with shelving and hidden compartments.
+As with other key furniture pieces, you should get the best quality you can afford.
+Storage furniture gets a lot of daily wear and tear, so don’t be tempted to skimp by purchasing bargain pieces.
+You can also get more for your money if you buy dual-purpose furniture such as a bed frame with built-in storage, a bench with a lift-up seat, a coffee table with a lower shelf or drawers, or a media center with shelving and hidden compartments.

 5. Accent Tables

 Here’s a thought on how to save money and add extra seating in a room.
-You can find many options for ottomans, poufs and upholstered cubes from retailers these days.
+You can find many options for ottomans, poufs, and upholstered cubes from retailers these days.
 Buy a large ottoman and let it double as a coffee table.
 Just place a tray on top to create a level surface.
-Cubes are perfect footrests, side tables or chairs when entertaining.
+Cubes are perfect footrests, side tables, or chairs when entertaining.
 Consider a coffee table complete with upholstered cubes that tuck neatly underneath when not in use.

-Expert Tips on How to Furnish Your First House
+Tips on Furnishing Your First House

-Make a list of furniture essentials.
+- Make a list of furniture essentials.

-Prioritize furnishing areas of most use before other rooms in your home.
+- Prioritize furnishing areas of most use before other rooms in your home.

-Take your budget into account before spending too much on high-priced furniture.
-Start by refurbishing, recycling and repurposing solid furniture pieces.
+- Take your budget into account before spending too much on high-priced furniture.
+Start by refurbishing, recycling, and repurposing solid furniture pieces.

-Draw out a floor plan with exact measurements indicating locations of outlets, windows, doorways, halls and stairs.
+- Draw out a floor plan with exact measurements indicating locations of outlets, windows, doorways, halls and stairs.

-Determine your style by looking through design books and magazines and add personal touches throughout.
+- Determine your style by looking through design books and magazines and add personal touches throughout.

 - Begin by keeping it minimal and using neutral colors as a background.
 It keeps the clutter down and you can add pops of color.

 © 2018 Linda Chechar